How to Use GROUP BY Clause in PostgreSQL

 How to Use GROUP BY Clause in Postgres?

-We can define an individual or multiple columns in the Postgres GROUP BY clause.
 Follow the comma-separated syntax to specify multiple columns within the GROUP BY clause:

 SELECT list_of_columns